26 Jan Is Hemp Oil the Same as CBD Oil?

 Highly sought after in recent years, CBD is a non-psychoactive and non-addictive compound that interacts with the body through the endocannabinoid system, a signaling network that regulates many of the body’s functions.
 CBD oil also contains the many essential vitamins, minerals, fatty acids, terpenes, and flavonoids found in hemp.

-A specialized solvent-free extraction process is used to pull the CBD-rich oil from the plant, which is then taken on its own as a daily supplement or infused into products like liquids, tinctures, capsules, and topicals.
+A specialized solvent-free extraction process is used to pull the CBD-rich oil from the plant, which is then taken on its own each day for wellness, or infused into products like liquids, tinctures, capsules, and topicals.

 Hemp Seed Oil